Match Analysis: History

 Match Analysis was founded in 2000 by Mark Brunkhart, its current President, after he developed a system to help amateur football players see the game objectively.

 The system evolved from a collection of printed reports and info graphics into video analysis software and statistical data tools supplied to professional and amateur football teams, governing bodies/professional organizations and media partners around the world.

 Match Analysis is one of the pioneers of statistical analysis in football.
 In 2002, the company released Mambo Studio, the first video editing and retrieval system for football.
 In 2004, Tango Online was launched to replace printed reports with the first instant access online video database of a complete league.

 In May 2012, Match Analysis acquired Edinburgh based Spinsight Ltd purchasing the intellectual property and other assets relating to its K2 Panoramic Video Camera System.

 Match Analysis signed strategic alliances with Major League Soccer and Liga MX in 2013.

 In addition Match Analysis's K2 Panoramic Video Camera System was implemented in every stadium across Major League Soccer and Liga MX in the summer of 2013.

-During November 2015, Match Analysis participated in discussions with IFAB and FIFA at their headquarters in Zurich, Switzerland to advise on global standards for electronic performance and tracking systems.
+During November 2015, Match Analysis participated in discussions with IFAB and FIFA at their headquarters in Zürich, Switzerland to advise on global standards for electronic performance and tracking systems.

 In May 2016, Match Analysis announced the introduction of Tango VIP their new foundational technology platform for their extensive online presence.